-The cause of lipomas is not completely understood, but the tendency to develop them is inherited.
-Excellence Medical can easily have these Lipoma Removed.
+The cause of lipomas is not completely understood, but the tendency to develop them can be inherited.
+At Excellence Medical, you can easily have these Lipomas Removed.

 - Are small and felt just under the skin.